-All jurisdictions are required to adopt an Emergency Operations Plan (EOP) that governs emergency operations during a disaster.
-The City's EOP was initially adopted in October of 2006 and updated in October of 2014.
-In 2017, the California Office of Emergency Services (CalOES) directed that an EOP should be updated every two years or after each activation of the plan.
+All jurisdictions are required to have an Emergency Operations Plan (EOP) that governs emergency operations during a disaster and Goleta has had an EOP since 2006.
+To stay compliant with the California Office of Emergency Services (CalOES) and the Federal Emergency Management Agency (FEMA), an EOP must be updated every two (2) years or after every activation of the plan.